yrenelapin/Data_Structures_and_Algorithms-1/README.md

 This Repository contains various parts :

+- **Competitive_Programming** : It has my submission codes to CP contests, Concepts learned by me from IB-Hubs, Other resources.
-**DSA_Course** : Contains codes related to a course offered in our college IIT Goa named `CS220`
+- **DSA_Course** : Contains codes related to a course offered in our college IIT Goa named `CS220`

-  - C & C++ Programming : It has basics of C & OOP of C++

-  - Data Structures : It has Implementation of Various Data Structures like LinkedLists, Stacks,Queues

-  - Lab Assignments : Interesting Assignments assigned as a part of our institute course CS220.

-**Competitive Programming** : It has codes related to IB-HUBS Competitive Programming Track

-**Misc Scripts** : It has some simple & useful C++ scripts
+- **AlgorithmDesign_Course** : Contains codes related to a course offered in our college IIT Goa named `CS222`